shiradofu/nice-scroll.nvim/README.md

 https://user-images.githubusercontent.com/43514606/184519525-0cbe7619-b4cf-4c9e-89fe-dd99884b7a92.mov

 This is an alpha stage plugin, so it still might not be so 'nice'.
+Public API may be changed.

 ## ✊ Motivation